Monday, March 26, 2007

 From Deep Within

-From deep within the earth, a sound -
+From deep within the earth, a sound -a lurch, a rumble underground

 then floors begin to heave, to shake